Aims & Scope

 #open-review discussion option.

 Pubs (manuscripts) are drafted using the PubPub platform by starting a new submission.
 Once the pub is submitted, it will be checked by the editorial board for topic and appropriateness.
 Inappropriate articles will not be sent out for review.
 If appropriate, the editor will request reviewers for the article.
 Authors are also encouraged to invite reviewers to assist with the review process.
 Once reviews have been submitted and the reviewer comments have been adequately addressed by the authors, the editor will decide if the pub should be featured (accepted) by the journal.
 As reviews are conducted openly, the process is entirely transparent.
 The journal does not formally “reject” articles.
 However, some articles may never reach the point of being appropriate for acceptance.

 Copyright for articles published in this journal is retained by the authors, with rights of distribution and display granted to the journal.
 All articles in this journal are published under the Creative Commons Attribution License.
 Readers are permitted unrestricted use, distribution, reproduction and adaptation in any medium and for any purpose provided that it is properly attributed.
 For attribution, the original author(s), title, publication source (The Journal of Open Engineering) and DOI of the article must be cited.

 There are no charges or fees for publishing your manuscript in this journal.
 Since this journal is open access, it does not charge others for reading your manuscript either.
 Authors who wish to do so may make a voluntary donation to TJOE to support continued operation.

 Monthly contribution: patreon.com/openengr

 The Journal of Open Engineering is a rolling format journal.
 This means that articles are published as soon as they are submitted as a preprint.
-Once articles have received sufficient peer review, they will be moved from the preprint phase for formal inclusion in a volume.
-Volumes will be released annually, collecting all articles published that year within one volume.
+Once articles have received sufficient peer review, they will be moved from the preprint phase for formal inclusion in the journal.